 Because BullGuard is shut down and only the Firewall engine is running in the background, there will be no user interface loaded and no visible Firewall pop-up questions.

-As you only have a limited period of time to answer the pop-ups and you won’t be able to see them on account of the interface not being loaded, the Firewall will take the default action and block the programs that don’t appear in the Application list.
+As you won’t be able to see the Firewall notifications on account of the interface not being loaded, the Firewall will take the default action and block the programs that don’t appear in the Application list.
 Of course, if you have a well-defined application list, then the Firewall will not block necessary applications.

 Enable attack detection: Will enable or prevent the BullGuard Firewall from blocking network attacks.
 We recommend you to keep this option enabled at all times.